 Hunter said she took time to ensure that this work in the series “spoke to the intense anxiety Black folks and allies feel.”

 Her work has been widely exhibited.
 The artist studied art and performance at Barat and Mundelein colleges in the Chicago area.
 Growing up in Chicago, Hunter was surrounded by Black role models.
 Her mother was a public school teacher and her father, she’s written, was fluent in COBOL.
 As a child, she traveled abroad with her parents, visiting the Louvre, Saint Peter’s Basilica, the pyramids.
-Her grandfather, James S. Hunter, was the first Black state representative in Indiana, and led the desegregation of schools in the state in 1949–five years before the Supreme Court’s ruling in Brown vs The Board of Education.
+Her grandfather, James S. Hunter, was the first Black state representative in Indiana, and led the desegregation of schools in the state in 1949–five years before the Supreme Court’s ruling in Brown v Board of Education.
 Growing up, Hunter said, honor, duty, service, and education were important.
 “My art speaks to how I was raised.
 How do I visually share what I know?”

 One element Hunter incorporates in work is numerals.
 She uses them to provoke conversations around inequality and historical and contemporary systemic racism.
 This becomes especially clear in her “Hooded Truths” installation, drawing attention to the disproportionate incarceration, and unfair treatment black men on Death Row in the United States.